Applying for the Homestead benefit as a surviving spouse

 • The surviving spouse remains unmarried

-To apply for the Homestead application, our office will require driver’s licenses or South Carolina IDs of the listed property owners, the last 4 digits of their Social Security Numbers, and good contact phone numbers for each listed property owner.
+Our office will require driver’s licenses or South Carolina IDs of the listed property owners, the last 4 digits of their Social Security Numbers, and good contact phone numbers for each listed property owner.
 We will also need a copy of the death certificate.
 Please be aware that expired IDs are not accepted.

 Articles in this section